What Graduate Students Are Reading

 The tendency to treat reified cultural or ethnic features as the key for explaining social conflicts is a cornerstone of bourgeois ideology and useful weapon of imperialism.
 Yet, such an approach characterizes many Western academic discourses that purport to combat ‘coloniality’ and racism, including decolonial theory.
 This talk addresses important differences between culturalist approaches to analyzing imperialism, racism, and ideology, and the historical materialist and dialectical orientation of Marxism, particularly in the forms it has taken in the Global South.

-This event will take place November 14th on Zoom (https://ucsb.zoom.us/j/83259571366from 12-1:15pm as part of the GCLR's new Interdisciplinary Brown Bag Lunch series.
+This event will take place November 14th on Zoom (https://ucsb.zoom.us/j/83259571366from 12-1:15pm as part of the GCLR's new Interdisciplinary Brown Bag Lunch series, co-sponsored by the departments of Comparative Literature, French and Italian, and German and Slavic Studies.

 In her book project Miniature Revelations: Childhood in Nabokov’s Writings, Sara Pankenier Weld argues that attention to childhood and the often neglected and inscrutable child, who might be mistaken for a marginal figure, in fact offers a miniature revelation and key to Vladimir Nabokov’s novels.
 Looking through the lens of childhood also allows for pointed critiques of the solipsism of brilliant but flawed protagonists and reveals ethical dimensions of the text that may be ignored by the protagonist or obscured by the author, who frequently offers interpretive challenges for the reader and creates texts that are not what they seem to be.